SSLyze410-SSLGrader-wCipherSuite-info/ssl-grader/README.md

 Run> python3 sslgrader.py #www.example.com#

-To-do: add argument checking, element sanitisation.
+To-do: add argument checking, element sanitisation ,more error checking/controls (good enough to run)

 On Github, there are many SSLLab API SSL grading scripts and independent SSL checker scripts.
 But all of them (as of Jan 2021) do not cover TLS 1.3 grading.
 Hence the born of this SSL scripts.